dreymonde/DateBuilder/README.md

 As of now, **DateBuilder** is in beta.
 Some APIs might be changed between releases.

-**DateBuilder** is a stand-alone part of **[NiceNotifications](https://github.com/dreymonde/NiceNotifications)**, a Nice Photon framework that radically simplifies local notifications, from content to permissions.
+**DateBuilder** is a stand-alone part of **[NiceNotifications](https://github.com/dreymonde/NiceNotifications)**, a framework that radically simplifies local notifications, from content to permissions.

 ## Usage